dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

         gpio_fiq_falling_edge(in_pin);
 ```

-To initialize the FIQ registers I used the `cps` instruction to switch
+Before running the test code, I initialize the FIQ registers by using the
-into `FIQ_MODE` and setup the FIQ registers to hold the pointers and
+`cps` instruction to switch into `FIQ_MODE` and setup the FIQ registers to
-values I want, and then used `cps` to switch back to `SUPER_MODE` (make
+hold the pointers and values I want, and then used `cps` to switch back to
-sure you prefetch flush after each `cps`!).
-I then put a panic in the
+`SUPER_MODE` (make sure you prefetch flush after each `cps`!).
+I then
-original `int_handler` to verify we weren't calling it.
+put a panic in the original `int_handler` to verify we weren't calling it.

 And finally as a hack I used the preprocessor to give the different
 registers "variable names" to reduce stupid mistakes.